 - 8 lbs ripe pears

-- Wash pears and remove the blossom and stem ends, but do not core them
+- Wash pears and remove the blossom and stem ends, but do not core or peel them

 - Cut pears into quarters and place in a large, deep stainless steel pot.

-- Add enough cold water to cover fruit, about 1 cup for each pound of pears
+- Add enough cold water to cover the fruit

 - Transfer to a dampened jelly bag set over a deep bowl, or into a sieve lined with several layers of dampened cheesecloth.